openlayers/openlayers/doc/errors/index.md

 ### 10

-The default `geometryFunction` can only handle `ol.geom.Point` geometries.
+The default `geometryFunction` can only handle `ol/geom/Point` geometries.

 ### 11